MachineLearningBCAM/MRCpy/_sources/auto_examples/further_examples/plot_upperLower.rst.txt

              More information about this dataset can be found in the `COVID example<ex_covid>`

 ..
-GENERATED FROM PYTHON SOURCE LINES 24-193
+GENERATED FROM PYTHON SOURCE LINES 24-195

 .. code-block:: default

     # Import needed modules
     import time

+    from MRCpy import MRC
+    from MRCpy.datasets import *

+    from imblearn.over_sampling import SMOTE

     import matplotlib.pyplot as plt
-    import seaborn as sns

     import numpy as np

     import pandas as pd

+    import seaborn as sns

     from sklearn import preprocessing
-    from imblearn.over_sampling import SMOTE
     from sklearn.model_selection import RepeatedStratifiedKFold

-    from MRCpy import MRC
-    from MRCpy.datasets import *

     sns.set_style("whitegrid")
     sns.set_context("paper")